About Old Orchard Beach

-If there’s one reason people come to Old Orchard Beach year after year, it’s because this town really knows how to play.
+If there’s one reason people come to Old Orchard Beach year after year, it’s because this town has something for everyone—families, seniors, and couples.

-For more than 170 years, this community of about 9,000 year-round residents has thrown open its doors and invited folks to join in the fun.
-And boy, have they responded.
-During the warmer months, Old Orchard Beach’s population swells to upwards of 75,000.
+For more than 170 years, this community of about 9,000 year-round residents has thrown open its doors and invited folks to have fun.
+During the warmer months, families flock to Old Orchard Beach and the population swells to upwards of 75,000.
 Many come all the way from Eastern Ontario and Quebec, often year after year.

 Things to Do in Old Orchard Beach

 Why?
-First, there’s that beach, all seven miles of it.
+First, there’s that beach, all seven miles of it between Pine Point by Scarborough down to Camp Elliot.
 When the tide is out and the sun is shining, the sand goes on forever.
-People nestle in for a nap, play football, toss a frisbee, venture into the surf.
+People nestle in for a nap, play football, toss a frisbee, venture into the surf, enjoy a walk on the Eastern Trail or kayak through Scarborough Marsh.
 There seems to be room for everyone.
+Feel free to leave your umbrellas, chairs, kayaks, and paddleboards at home – you can rent just about everything for a perfect beach vacation.

 Then, there’s the Old Orchard Beach Pier.
 First built in 1898, the Pier once marched more than 1,800 feet out into the bay.
 It hosted restaurants, shops and even a casino where Frank Sinatra once crooned.
 Storms eventually broke down the old Pier; the newer one is slightly shorter.
 But it, too, includes places to eat, drink and shop, all of them above the waves.

-Back on shore, check out Palace Playland, the Old Orchard Beach amusement park.
-Here, you can scare yourself on the big-kid rides, play for tickets on the arcade games or watch the waves below as you sit atop the Ferris wheel.
+Back on shore, check out Palace Playland, the only beachside amusement park in New England.
+Here, you can scare yourself on the big-kid rides, giggle on the little-kid rides, play for tickets on the arcade games or watch the waves below as you sit atop the Ferris wheel.
+Enjoy the fireworks every Thursday night!
+See what shows are at Seaside Pavilion – an outdoor covered music venue.

-More than anything, OOB is a local’s town.
-Stroll the Old Orchard Beach boardwalk, enjoy small, local shops and stop by Old Orchard Beach restaurants, local bars and local hotels and motels.
+Stroll the Old Orchard Beach pier, enjoy small, local shops and stop by restaurants, local bars and local hotels and motels.
 Pick up a sandwich, shop for a t-shirt, sip a beer or grab some cotton candy.
 People have been strolling these same streets and enjoying these places for generations.

 Ready for some quiet time?
 Visit Ocean Park.
 This woodsy, summer retreat was founded in 1881 in a section of OOB as a place for religious camp meetings and self-improvement lectures.
 It’s still owned by an association and hosts ‘The Temple,’ the only octagonal church in Maine.